boyney123/davidboyne.co.uk/_posts/2016-04-29-react-webpack-gem.md

 As you can see, we no longer have to import our components using <code>../../</code>, we can now directly use <code>/components/</code> which webpack will understand and mount to our src directory for us.

 Give it ago.
 Hopefully this gem can help you like it has me.

+#### Demo

+Here is a quick tutorial of the examples I have shown in this blog post.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/M1lgzvyUhg4" frameborder="0" allowfullscreen></iframe>

 If you have any questions just [tweet me](https://twitter.com/boyney123), or leave a comment.